Manifolds of absolutely continuous functions with values in an infinite-dimensional manifold and regularity properties of half-Lie groups: -Semiregularity of

 is continuous linear.\\ Moreover, if $Z\in \mathcal{X}_i^r(\widetilde{U}_i)$, we can obtain an extension $\mathcal{E}_i (Z)\in \mathcal{X}^r(DM)$ of $Z$ by extending it by $0$, and a continuous linear map

 For $X\in \mathcal{X}_{str}^r(M)$, we write $\widetilde{X}_{k+1}:=X|_{M^\circ}$.
 This enables us to define the extension map

 which is continuous linear. \end{proof}

-\begin{re} Let $M$ be a compact smooth manifiold with boundary and $r\in \N\cup\{\infty\}$.
-By \cite[Proposition 1.3]{MILAN}, the set $\text{Diff}^r(M)$ is a embedded submanifold of $C^r(M,DM)$.
+\begin{remark} Let $M$ be a compact smooth manifiold with boundary and $r\in \N\cup\{\infty\}$.
+By \cite[Proposition 1.3]{MILAN}, the set $\Diff(M)$ is a embedded submanifold of $C^r(M,DM)$.
 This allows us to consider the inclusion map restricted onto its image

 then $J$ is a diffeomorphism.
 Since for each $g\in C^r(M,M)$ fixed, the right translation map